 Typical organization engagement surveys tend to ask directly about trust in top management or employees’ trust in the company as a whole.
 This straightforward approach may actually obfuscate the issue.
 The actual situation is complex because employees develop and maintain multiple trust relationships.
 These interact and influence each other.
 A typical employee spends more time with their line manager and see them as representing the company.
 From an individual employee’s point of view, if they don’t trust their manager on the simple things then how can they trust their boss’s-boss’s-boss’s-boss on the bigger, more complicated things?

 Therefore, CEOs and their teams need to be spending more time and effort directly engaging their ‘skip-level’ and ‘front-line’ leaders and the teams they lead.
 Relying on trickle down or cascading approaches alone won’t be as effective as building trust through direct engagement.
-Building trust is something that shouldn’t be assumed or delegated.

-But ‘trickle down and cascade’ is how we’ve always done it
+‘Trickle down and cascade’ is how we’ve always done it

 Which is why employee trust in top management is still a conundrum for many CEOs and their leadership teams.
 There is also a new expectation that CEOs build trust, even ahead of producing high-quality products and services.
 Luckily new research is available to help us better understand human psychology and thereby enable you to be even more effective.
 You are undoubtedly working hard and have good intentions.
 The question to ask yourself is, ‘are we working smart and getting maximum value for our efforts?’